The emergence of passive galaxies in the early Universe: Confirmation of the passive nature of the candidates from their sub-mm emission

-We adopted the method outlined in S19 to validate the passive classification of photometrically selected candidates by means of their sub-mm emission, used to exclude on-going star formation.
-This method allows us to avoid possible degeneracies between dusty star-forming and old passive solutions in the optical fit.
-To this aim, we took advantage of the rich ALMA archive.
-We extended the very same analysis described in S19 to the entire CANDELS sample of high-$z$ passive candidates.
+We took advantage of the rich ALMA archive, and extended the very same analysis described in S19 to the entire CANDELS sample of high-$z$ passive candidates.
 In the following, we summarize the main steps and present the new results.
 We refer the reader to S19 for further details.